 Roofs, Propane Tanks Pose Dangers as Snow Continues to Fall

-The Mammoth Lakes Fire Department and the Town have some import and potentially life-saving information regarding how to identify issues with snow-laden roofs, propane tanks and more.
+The Mammoth Lakes Fire Department and the Town have some important and potentially life-saving information regarding how to identify issues with snow-laden roofs, propane tanks and more.

 For example, heavy snow, like the current situation in Mammoth, can shift propane lines, creating leaks and sometimes, trapping the gas under the snow.
 All it takes is a spark and you have a real problem.
 Like falling ice, Mammoth has had its share of tragedies from this, and from carbon monoxide gas leaks - see more on this below.
 The other issue is the snow on roofs and what that does to the structure.